 All STRA properties in NSW must meet the STRA Fire Safety Standard.
 Key requirements include:

-The Short-Term Rental Accommodation (STRA) Code of Conduct in New South Wales outlines the obligations of all participants, including hosts, guests, letting agents, and booking platforms.
+The STRA Code of Conduct in NSW outlines the obligations of all participants, including hosts, guests, letting agents, and booking platforms.
 Here's what you need to know:

 Standard home and contents insurance often doesn’t cover STRA activities.
 When selecting a policy, ensure it includes: